 The two text fields in the rating workflow are incredibly important to proper coaching.
 Teams work more effectively with a clear direction.
 According to Robert S. Kaplan and David P. Norton, a mere 7% of employees today fully understand their company's business strategies and what's expected of them in order to achieve company goals*.
 Remember that the manager's job is to ensure success of the team.
 And employees aren't mind readers (shocking!) so the managers have to be communicating transparently in order for the relationship to be successful.

-The rating details box in Perform allows the rater to justify their rating.
+The rating details box in Coach allows the rater to justify their rating.
 I know if my manager rates me Below expectations, I'm certainly going to want to know why.
 So here's your opportunity.
 Let the other person know why they were rated that way.

-Even more important is the coaching tips box.
+Even more important is the coaching feedback box.
 Today's workforce (read: Millennials) want more consistent feedback all throughout the year unlike Baby Boomers who are satisfied with a once-a-year an annual review.
 Let employees know exactly what skills they can work on to improve.
 Millennials also value mentor relationships so the more you engage with them, the happier and more motivated they'll be.
-Record coaching feedback in Perform and also use this field to document some tasks you'd like for the employee to accomplish before the next rating period.
+Record coaching feedback in Coach and also use this field to document some tasks you'd like for the employee to accomplish before the next rating period.

 A properly rated goal with details and coaching feedback.